FAST & AFFORDABLE COMMERCIAL AND STRATA ELECTRICAL SERVICES

 1. Be Prepared for Power Outages

 Power outages are most common in winter due to excessive snow, the formation of ice, and windy conditions that can damage power lines, transformers, and other vital power components.
 Should an outage occur, it is always better to be prepared.
 Ensure that you have several easily accessible LED flashlights or other battery-powered light sources ready for use to maintain visibility.
-In some cases, it is possible to be without power for up to 72 hours.
-Ensure that you are fully prepared with an emergency kit that contains enough supplies to last up to 72 hours without power.
+Sometimes, it is possible to be without power for up to 72 hours.
+Ensure you are fully prepared with an emergency kit containing enough supplies to last up to 72 hours without power.
 Some of the supplies that your power outage emergency kit should include are batteries, candles, matches, flashlights, bottled water, and non-perishable foods.

 3. Exercise Caution with Zone Heaters